Look Out for Invasive Crab!

 How did they get here?

 Green crabs were first introduced to North America in the 1800s, likely hitching a ride in the ballast water of merchant ships from Europe.
 Experts believe the invasive crab was transported to the West Coast in ballast water as well.
 They may also be transported with shellfish, equipment, or packing materials in aquaculture operations.
 Larval green crabs can also spread from one invaded area to another in ocean currents.
-Scientists and resource managers generally agree that with climate change warming Alaska waters, it is no longer a matter of ‘if’ but ‘where and when’ green crabs will arrive in Alaska.
+On July 19, 2022, the Metlakatla Indian Community Department of Fish & Wildlife confirmed the first observation of the invasive green crabs in the State of Alaska on Annette Islands Reserve.
 This map shows the range of green crab throughout the world with their native range in blue and all other colors indicating areas they invaded or have the potential to spread.

 What can I do to help?